LavanyaNikam/project1/README.md

 #new project
 This changes done from local repo

-#for
-To show git & github clone thing
+#To show git & github clone thing